 As an AONB team, one of our superpowers is teh ‘power to convene’.
 We’re at our best when working with others

-We have led projects with a wide range of partners over the years, helping people learn about the High Weald Area of Outstanding Natural Beauty, take action to care for it and explore it.
+We have led partnership projects with a wide range of organisations over the years.
+We’ve helped people learn about the High Weald Area of Outstanding Natural Beauty, take action to care for it and explore it.
 Every project has worked towards achieving the objectives of the High Weald AONB Management Plan.

 Funding has come from a range of sources including the Heritage Lottery Fund, Natural England, Environment Agency, Forestry Commission and Woodland Trust as well as local authorities.